JMG-Coding/Python-projects/README.md

 # simple_python
-The place to not save all my python projects.
+The place to save all my python projects without any visuals.
+Just the user and a command box